World Farm Animal Day: Time for Reform in South Africa

-The Campaigns Officer at FOUR PAWS in South Africa, Bertha Moteane, says some countries are already moving away from intensive animal agriculture.
-These countries have passed laws which ban cruel practices used on factory farms.
+Bertha Moteane, Campaigns Officer at FOUR PAWS South Africa, highlights that some countries are already making progress by moving away from intensive animal agriculture and banning cruel practices commonly found on factory farms.

-She points out that the rapidly increasing demand for livestock products has led to an increase in production.
+She further notes that the rising demand for animal products has driven a significant increase in livestock production.

 These methods have led to the inhumane treatment of farm animals, such as keeping them in confined and overcrowded spaces.
 Other cruelty practices include routine amputations and mutilations (including debeaking, dehorning, tail docking, castration and others) often without any anaesthetic and analgesia, and cruel and inhumane slaughter methods.
 It has also created environmental problems such as the over-use of scarce land and water, and an increase in greenhouse gas emissions.